 While we don’t recommend doubling up on potatoes and steaks or eating nuts by the handful three times a day, it’s important to get in a proper amount of fuel for your body to function properly.
 You need protein for your muscles, fat at every meal for satiety and metabolism, and lots of vegetables and some fruit for adequate fibre intake as well as essential nutrients.
 If you’re slacking in any of these categories, your body will be missing out on something, which can make it want to hold onto extra weight.
 Once again, it can negatively affect your hormone balance.
 Moreover, depriving your body of what it needs can lead to overeating later, furthering the case.

 Have you used paleo to lose weight?
 Or have you experienced any of these issues?
-We’d love to hear your story!
-If you’re having trouble setting or reaching your weight loss goals, The Happy Body Formula is designed to get you there.
-Can’t commit to 9 weeks?
-Check out our free 7-Day Eat Better Challenge.
+I’d love to hear your story!
+If you’re having trouble setting or reaching your weight loss goals, my paleo reset program is designed to get you there.
+Can’t commit to 4 or 8 weeks?
+Check out the 7-Day Paleo Kick Starter plan.